 Use fresh fruit as décor

-Since the name "Kwanzaa" comes from a Swahili phrase that means "first fruits," it makes sense to use fruit for guest seating.
+Since the name "Kwanzaa" comes from a Swahili phrase that means "first fruits," it makes sense to use fruit at each guest setting.
 Grab an orange and poke with a wire pin and attach a place card to the pin.
-Use either a red, black or green card color with a complementary colored marker to print the name.
+Use either a red, black, or green card color with a complementary colored marker to print the name.
 The orange then can be used as an appetizer.

 Create a corn candle

 Get a tall pillar candle and buy dried corn stalks in various colors and glue them to the sides of the candle.
 Add red, black, and green ribbons to finish the look.

 Get black, red, and green ribbons to tie around candles and vases or create a ribbon wreath for the front door.

 Get a piece of white construction paper or poster board and divide it into 3 sections.
 Paint the top red, middle black and bottom green.
 Hang it indoors or out.

 The seven principles of Kwanzaa are unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.
 You can display these words throughout your home on homemade signs.
 Paint them on pieces of wood and display on a mantle.